James Shaw I

 Ramoan Farm steading from the south.
 The building with the chimneys is the farmhouse

 A year later James has returned to farming and has taken on the tenancy of Ramoan, Glenboig, about 4 miles south-west of Carrickstone and two miles west of his birthplace in Stand.
-He is now 39.
-Jessie (age 14) is employed as a domestic servant and nephew George Forrester as a farm servant.
+This is a farm of some 120 acres, 97 of which are arable.
+James is now 39.
+Jessie Somerville (aged 14) is employed as a domestic servant and nephew George Forrester as a farm servant.
 Margaret and James go on to have three more children, James, (my grandfather), Thomas and Margaret.

 Leaving Cumbernauld